 A little alliteration never hurt anyone.

-The first post in this series went up on July 25th.
+The first post in this 5-part series went up on July 25th.
 It focused on making sure your program design fits with your brand.
 I can sum up that post with this quote:

 “Don’t cheap out and just add the most googled meme as your program logo.
 Before you do anything else – make sure the program keeps the faith with your brand.”